shenhuiying2017/azure-docs.es-es/articles/backup/backup-azure-vms-automation.md

 <properties
-   pageTitle="Implementación y administración de copias de seguridad para las máquinas virtuales implementadas por Resource Manager mediante PowerShell | Microsoft Azure" description="Use PowerShell para implementar y administrar copias de seguridad de Azure para máquinas virtuales implementadas según el modelo de Resource Manager." services="backup" documentationCenter="" authors="markgalioto"
+   pageTitle="Deploy and manage backups for Resource Manager-deployed VMs using PowerShell | Microsoft Azure" description="Use PowerShell to deploy and manage backups in Azure for Resource Manager-deployed VMs" services="backup" documentationCenter="" authors="markgalioto"